Centralization Vs. Decentralization

-Centralization in organizations refers to the practice in which all the decision-making power is vested only in the hand of top-level manager (s).
-An organization following this management concept has only one authoritative person or very few authorities who has the right to make decisions.
+Centralization in organizations refers to the practice in which all the decision-making power is vested only in the hands of top-level manager (s).
+An organization following this management concept has only one authoritative person or very few authorities who have the right to make decisions.

 Centralization is also referred to as a traditional way of managing a business.
 Here, employees have only the duty to follow the command of the manager and implement the plans made by him.
 The top manager enjoys the sole authority to make decisions.